deltachat/deltachat-pages/nl/help.md

   isolated from the Internet.
 - The privacy a webxdc app offers is the privacy of your chat - as long as you trust the people you chat with, you can trust the webxdc app as well.
-- This also means: it can be a privacy risk to open webxdc apps in chats where you don't trust the members - as you know it from e-mail attachments, where you only open attachments from senders you trust, and not from spammers.
+- This also means: it can be a privacy risk to open apps in chats with untrusted members.
+  Just like with e-mail attachments, video calls or plain links: open them only from senders you trust, and not from spammers.
+  Spammers can get to know any data you send to them, as well as your IP address.

 ### Where can I get webxdc apps?